psychicbologna/recipeak-api/README.md

 Run the tests `npm test`

+Migrations `npm run migrate`, `npm run migrate:test`; append with step number (eg, `npm run migrate -- 0`)

+Seed Recipe Api `seed:api` ----- this is alias for (`psql -U recipeak -d recipeak-api -f ./seeds/seed.recipes_table.sql`)*

+Truncate Recipe Api `unseed:api` ----- this is alias for `psql -U recipeak -d recipeak-api -f ./seeds/trunc.recipes_table.sql`*

+*In package.json for these scripts, you may replace fields `recipeak` and `recipeak-api` with preferred Postgres user and database.

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.